 Search by people who witnessed or participated in an event:

-The Library of Congress assigns subject headings that are useful terms to add to your search for primary sources:
+Some useful terms to add to your search for primary sources are:

 Try limiting your search to books that were written at the time of the historical event to target primary sources.